An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

-for the numerical scheme \eqref{eq:first_order} for different $\epsilon$, from which we can see that for any $\epsilon$, the error is decreasing with time and then reaches a final steady state.
-With the decreasing of $\epsilon$, the final error gets smaller, which shows the AP property of the numerical scheme.
+for the numerical scheme \eqref{eq:first_order} with different $\epsilon$.
+We can see that for any $\epsilon$, $\mE_{\rm AP}$ is decreasing with time and then reaches a final steady state.
+With the decreasing of $\epsilon$, the final value of $\mE_{\rm AP}$ becomes smaller, which shows the AP property of the numerical scheme.

 Next, we test the order of the numerical scheme \eqref{eq:first_order}.
 The initial data \eqref{eq:initial_ex1} with the same parameters are applied.
-We compute the solutions with grid size $N = 50, 100, 200, 400$ and $800$ respectively for $\epsilon = 1, 0.1$ and $0.01$.
-The final time is $t = 0.5$, and the numerical solution with $N_0 = 1600$ is chosen as the reference solution.
-The $l_2$ error between the numerical solution and the reference solution with different $\epsilon$ are calculated.
+We compute the solutions with grid size $N = 50, 100, 200, 400$ and $800$, respectively for $\epsilon = 1, 0.1$ and $0.01$.
+The final time is $t = 0.5$, and the numerical solution with $N = 1600$ is chosen as the reference solution.
+The $l_2$ error between the numerical solution and the reference solution with different $\epsilon$ is calculated.
 Figure \ref{fig:order_error} shows the convergence order of the numerical method for different $\epsilon$.
-It shows that for different $\epsilon$, the scheme is first order uniformly which also valiadates the AP property of the numerical scheme.
+It illustrates that for different $\epsilon$, the scheme is the uniformly first-order, which also validates the AP property of the numerical scheme.

+To further verify the AP property of this numerical scheme, we redo the test with higher-order scheme.
+First, the linear reconstruction with IMEX3 scheme is utilized.
+The grid size is set as $N = 100, 200, 400, 800$, respectively for $\epsilon = 1, 0.1, 0.01, 10^{-6}$.
+The numerical solution with $N = 1600$ is chosen as the reference solution.
+The final time is $ t = 0.5$, and the $l_2$ error between the numerical solution and the reference solution with different $\epsilon$ is calculated.
+Figure \ref{fig:order_error_linear} shows the convergence order of the numerical method for different $\epsilon$.
+It illustrates that for different $\epsilon$, the scheme is the uniformly second-order.

+With the same settings as above, we will test the convergence order of the numerical method for different $\epsilon$ by IMEX3 scheme with the third-order WENO reconstruction.
+The numerical results are shown in Figure \ref{fig:order_error_weno}.
+We could see that the convergence order of different $\epsilon$ is the same.
+However, it is only second-order.
+We have studied the reason carefully, and a simple proof is proposed in Appendix \ref{app:lossorder_proof}.

+To record the evolution of the temperature $T$ with $\epsilon$, the evolution of $T$ for different $\epsilon$ is plotted in Figure \ref{fig:T_temp}, where two positions $x = 0.505$ and $1.005$ are recorded.
+Here, the grid size is $N = 200$, and $\epsilon = 1, 0.5, 10^{-2}, 10^{-6}$.
+The evolution of the temperature $T$ of the nonlinear diffusion equation \eqref{eq:limit} is also plotted.
+From it, we can see that the temperature $T$ is converging to the solution of the nonlinear diffusion equation as $\epsilon$ approaches zero.
+The behavior of $T$ also validates the stability of the numerical scheme when $\epsilon$ goes to zero.